 The Standalone Report Designer is part of the Telerik Reporting package.
 It is a single EXE file, which simplifies its distribution, and does not require installation.
 Visual Studio is not required to create reports with the Standalone Report Designer.
 Reports are processed on the client machine.

-On the Start menu, click All Programs, then click Telerik and then click Reporting R2 2019.
+Open the Start menu, click All Programs, then click Telerik and then click Reporting R3 2021.

 From another desktop application:

-To start the Standalone Report Designer from another .NET desktop application you have to use the .NET Framework Process.Start Method.
-Optionally the Standalone Report Designer accepts argument path to report document, that you may want to open with the report designer.
-To provide a report definition for editing in the report designer use Process.Start Method (String, String).
+Developers can enable users to start the Standalone Report Designer from another .NET desktop application.
+This is possible with the .NET Framework Process.Start Method.
+Optionally, the Standalone Report Designer accepts an argument path to a report document, which will be opened with the report designer.
+To provide a report definition for editing in the report designer, developers can use the Process.Start (String, String) Method.

-Report selector button: Located in the upper left hand of the report designer.
-Clicking this button makes the report active in the Properties window.
+Report selector button: Clicking this button makes the report active in the Properties window.

-Rulers: on the top and left side of the designer provide a point of reference to the report layout.
+Rulers: Located on the top and left side of the designer, they provide a point of reference for the report layout.

-View Mode Buttons: Use these buttons to switch between Design, Preview views of the report.
+View Mode Buttons: Use these buttons to switch between the Design, Preview view.